Mexico won’t really raffle off huge presidential jet

 In fact, nobody will win the actual $130 million Boeing 787 plane in the lottery-style raffle to be held in coming months.

+Among the many desperate attempts to get rid of the ridiculously expensive plane, President Andrés Manuel López Obrador had toyed with the idea of actually awarding the plane to the winner, along with a year’s paid maintenance and parking.

+But López Obrador had worried that would cause problems for the winner, both because of the greed it could unleash among friends, relatives and acquaintances, and because the idea had been lampooned on social media, with people posting pictures of shacks or taco stands with a jetliner parked outside.

-President Andrés Manuel López Obrador announced Friday that a symbolic raffle will actually award total prize money of $100 million, which lottery tickets state is “equivalent to the value of the presidential jet.”
+So the president announced Friday that the raffle will actually be symbolic, awarding total prize money of $100 million, which lottery tickets state is “equivalent to the value of the presidential jet.”
+One hundred winners will divide equal shares of the $100 million pot.

+“We did not want to award a prize that would be a problem,” López Obrador said.
+“You know, the memes, ‘where would I park it?’”

+Instead, he said, a cash prize winner would be free to use some of their winnings to rent the plane for a few trips, at the current hourly operating price of about $13,500 per hour.

 The government hopes to sell 6 million tickets at about $25 apiece, raising $150 million.
 The remaining money will pay to keep the airplane in flight condition while López Obrador tries to sell or rent it.
 Any net proceeds would go to buy medical equipment.